 - This data can give you insights and possible opportunities to optimize your campaign.

-By viewing these Google Analytics site engagement stats alongside your AdWords performance stats, you can see what people do after clicking on your ad and reaching your Destination URL.
-Here’s the kind of data you can see:
+By viewing these Google Analytics site engagement metrics alongside your AdWords performance stats, you can see what people do after clicking on your ad and reaching your landing page.
+Here's the kind of data you can see:

-- Bounce Rate: When a visitor to your site sees only one page or triggers only one event, Analytics considers this visit a "bounce."
-Your site's Bounce Rate is the percentage of visits that are bounces.
+- Bounce Rate: When someone sees only one page or triggers only one event, Analytics considers this a "bounce."
+Your site's Bounce Rate is the percentage of sessions that are bounces.

 - Avg.
-Visit Duration: The average time someone stayed on your site.
+Session Duration: The average time someone stayed on your site.

-- Pages/Visit: The average number of pages viewed per visit.
+- Pages/Session: The average number of pages viewed per session.

-- % New Visits: The estimated percentage of first-time visits
+- % New Sessions: The estimated percentage of first-time sessions.